MQTT Volume Control

 The MQTT Volume Control Android app allows you to control the volume control levels (and mute) of an Android device from HomeAssistant via MQTT.

 The app supports HomeAssistant MQTT auto discovery, so the volume control will automatically appear as number (slider) entities, and mute as switches.

-You can configure five things:
+You can configure a few simple things: